-14 Aug Where to Find New Wave Jewish Food in Budapest
+14 Aug Where to Find New Wave Jewish Restaurant in Budapest

 When you’re visiting Budapest, it’s impossible, or at least unforgivable, to miss out on the Jewish Quarter.
 It’s home to the largest synagogue in Europe and also some of the best nightlife in the city.
 But just like the historic Jewish Quarter, Budapest’s Jewish cuisine has also seen a new life, taking you beyond the traditional kosher restaurants tucked in and around the Kazinczy street synagogue, but giving a new life to Hungarian-Jewish cuisine.
 So on your next visit to Budapest, try these new wave Jewish places for some tasty dishes.

 No only a new wave ruin bar, but also offers new wave Jewish cuisine.
 Mazel Tov may follow a more Mediterranean and Israeli inspired menu then the hearty kitchens of Central European Ashkenazi cooking, but this bar in the heart of the old Jewish Quarter ticks the boxes.
 Try some shakshuka, hummus or grilled meat at this trendy, modern Middle Eastern restaurant.

 Location: Mazel Tov, VII district, Akácfa street 47.